GraemeMalcolm/data-stuff/07-exercise-spark-streaming.md

 In this exercise, you'll use *Spark Structured Streaming* and *delta tables* in Azure Synapse Analytics to process streaming data.

-> **Note**: To complete this exercise, you will need a Microsoft Azure subscription.
+To complete this exercise, you will need a Microsoft Azure subscription.
 If you don't already have one, you can sign up for a free trial at [https://azure.microsoft.com/free](https://azure.microsoft.com/free?portal=true).

 ## Provision a Synapse Analytics workspace